What exactly does the following code mean:

 ASSAULT FAM HOUSE MEM IMPEDE BREATH CIRCULAT

-Under Texas law, a person who chokes, strangles or suffocates a family member, roommate, or person they were romantically involved with may be charged with a third degree felony assault.
-If the person has also previously been convicted of (or placed on deferred adjudication for) any type of assault against a family member, roommate or person they were dating then the person may be charged with a second degree felony with a maximum punishment of twenty years in the penitentiary.
+If the suspect has previously been convicted of (or placed on deferred adjudication for) any type of assault against a family member, roommate or person they were dating, then the person may be charged with a second degree felony with a maximum punishment of twenty years in the penitentiary.
 This enhancement applies even if the prior assault was only a Class C misdemeanor assault by contact or threat.

 The Texas Penal Code says an assault is subject to felony enhancement when: